 Step 5 – Cut the Bias Strips

 Work out how much piping you will need and cut out enough strips on the bias to make up this length, plus approximately 10″.
 This will allow you plenty extra for joining the strips.
-Cutting on the bias makes it possible to get around curves and corners.
+Cutting strips on the bias makes it possible to get the piping around curves and corners without getting all bulky.

 Step 6 – Join the Bias Strips